prospectkeys/prospectkeys.github.io/_posts/2022-03-22-light-tactile.md

 The Pewters are a compromise between tactiles and linears, and a very satisfying one.
 I really like how they sound as well, due supposedly in part to their UHMWPE housing.
 It's higher pitched for sure, as many have noted but I don't think they sound plasticky or bad in any way.
 Some people complained about a weird scratchiness between the stem and the leaf.
 After being lubed, I can say that it is mostly gone away but I can see what they mean.
 There is a slight leaf scratch but it's not unpleasant.
 I tried them on a gummy O-ring Bakaneko with FR4 and a Mode SixtyFive with Aluminum.
 I like how they work with the Aluminum plate on the Mode, and produce a pleasant metallic clack.
 I find it's a little difficult to tell with the Bakaneko, as it sounds great with any switch, but kind of makes switches sound very similar to each other.

+The Pewters are very easy switch to like.
+The 58.5g spring combined with small tactile bump are not too demanding on the fingers, making for a poppy and fun typing experience.
+They are the first MX-style switch that just clicked for me.